intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 The Privacy Enhancements and Assessments Research Group is working on a document to discuss guidelines for how to measure traffic on the Internet in a safe and privacy-friendly way ({{?I-D.irtf-pearg-safe-internet-measurement}}).
 These guidelines and principles provide another angle onto the discussion of passive classification and analysis of traffic.

+Consent for collection and measurement of metadata is an important consideration in deploying network measurement techniques.
+This consent can be explicitly given as informed consent, or can be given by proxy or be only implied.
 For example, a user of a network might need to consent to certain measurement and traffic treatment when joining a network.

+Various techniques for data collection can also improve user privacy, such as discarding data after a short period of time, masking out aspects of data that contain user-identifying information, reducing the accuracy of collected data, and aggregating data.

 ### Discussion